-This is the other popular, and most obvious question I can respond to.
+This is the other popular, and most obvious question I must respond to.

-Sitting on the underground on the way home I found myself opposite a row of people reading their papers or twiddling their thumbs (this was before people were occupied with smart phones) and as I looked keenly at these twentieth century faces, I realised they were the very same faces my artist forebears had seen and drawn.
+Sitting on the underground train on the way home I found myself opposite a row of people reading their papers or twiddling their thumbs (this was before people were absorbed into their smart phones) and as I looked keenly at these twentieth century faces, I realised they were the very same faces my artist forebears had seen and drawn.
 They had different hairstyles and wore different clothes, but these were the same people.
 Characters who had not changed in centuries of human history, and who would remain unchanged for millennia to come.